The Ultimate Arctic Winter Packing List

 This post has been a loooong time coming, because it felt like such a big undertaking!
 See, this past January I got to take a bucket list trip with @farewhispers to Tromso, Norway.
 In the middle of January.
 200 miles north of the Arctic Circle.
 And including three overnight Northern Light tours and a morning of dog sledding.

-Have I mentioned I’m from Atlanta, and HATE cold???
+Have I mentioned I’m a southerner, and HATE cold???

 (don’t let the picture fool you)